 I’m enjoying how fast-paced The Searcher is, although it’s a bit confusing to be following so many characters especially when the protagonist is confused himself having lost all his memory.
 The reason I’ve started reading The Searcher is the following book.

 My husband recently visited a country where books are sold even in pharmacies!
 Can you imagine that?!
 I can’t.
 He sent me a quick message with a photo of a book stall and told me I had five minutes to choose.
-After hasty googling I came up with this choice.
+After hasty googling I chose The Boy Who Saw.

 It’s the second book in Solomon Creed series, so I started reading The Searcher first.